Chsalinetti/SpotifyGetSong/README.md

 ## GitHub Page

-Spotify Get Song can be found [here](https://github.com/Chsalinetti/SpotifyGetSong).
+The program can be found [here](https://github.com/Chsalinetti/SpotifyGetSong).

 ## Usage

-Spotify Get Song authenticates the user through Spotify's API, which opens a webpage where the user approves the program, and is directed to a website.
+The program authenticates the user through Spotify's API, which opens a webpage where the user approves the program, and is directed to a website.
 When the link to the website is copied into the Python program, a code is recieved and sent back to Spotify.
 The JSON response is parced to recieve a user token, which allows requests to be made about the user's currently playing song.